danielwiener/Daniel-Wiener/README.markdown

 - worked on front page slide show, with sticky posts
 - added short title, and use short_title in prev/next nav for single.php

 ***

+##May 4, 2012##

+- finalized front page slide show, with sticky posts
+- solved conflict between handmade front page slide show and Fancybox by using the plugin Easy FancyBox
+- set up root index.php outside of WP folder to be the same as the WP front page

+***